rammic/rammic.github.io/_posts/2015-07-28-hiding-passwords-in-android-apps.md

   When you're ready to use your 'hidden' key, [you simply reverse the process](https://github.com/pillfill/hiding-passwords-android/blob/master/app/src/main/java/com/apothesource/hidingpasswords/MainActivity.java#LC114):

 {% highlight java %}
-byte[] xorParts0 = Base64.decode(myCompositeKey[0],0);
-byte[] xorParts1 = Base64.decode(myCompositeKey[1], 0);

-byte[] compositeKey = new byte[xorParts0.length];
-for(int i = 0; i < xorParts1.length; i++){
-  compositeKey[i] = (byte) (xorParts0[i] ^ xorParts1[i]);
-}
-{% endhighlight %}

-  This is a step in the right direction since this effectively neuters the `strings`-based analysis.
-You're effectively forcing anyone still analyzing your app to now dive deeper- normally this would involve 1) studying your app's compiled output to figure out your hiding scheme, and/or 2) attempting to patch your app.
-The bad news is that neither is particularly difficult to do.

-##### 4a.
-Studying Smali Output

-  [Smali is an assembler/disassembler](https://code.google.com/p/smali/) for Android's dalvik VM.
-It disassembles compiled Android dex code into a human-readable syntax.
-Utilities like [APKTool](https://ibotpeaches.github.io/Apktool/) build on smali resulting in a powerful tool to inspect compiled applications, including those from the Google Play Store.

-  Consider our method that combines the [XOR key components](https://github.com/pillfill/hiding-passwords-android/blob/master/app/src/main/java/com/apothesource/hidingpasswords/MainActivity.java#L114):

-{% highlight java %}
 public void useXorStringHiding(String myHiddenMessage) {
   byte[] xorParts0 = Base64.decode(myCompositeKey[0],0);
   byte[] xorParts1 = Base64.decode(myCompositeKey[1], 0);